 Older certificates show the location of the court that admitted you as a citizen.
 If that's what you have, use that location, rather than your city and state of residence at the time.

 On newer certificates, the date of issuance is stamped or written right after the place of issuance.
 This will be the date of your oath ceremony, not the date your application for citizenship was approved or the date of your citizenship interview.

 On older certificates, you'll see two dates: the date of your court appearance, and the date the court official signed the certificate.
 If there's any difference, use the date of the court's signature.

-On newer certificates, the place of issuance is not stated, but can be presumed to be Washington, DC.
+On newer certificates, the place of issuance is not stated, but can be presumed to be Washington, D.C.
 You can also use your residence at the time the certificate was issued, which is on the certificate, since this will help identify your certificate.
-Older certificates may have been issued by a court.
+Older certificates might have been issued by a court.
 If so, use the location of the court, not your residence.